-Pressing the Test Lifter softkey will command the torch lifter to lower to the plate, sense the plate and retract to the pierce height.
+Pressing the Test Lifter softkey or "F8" will command the laser head THC1 lifter to lower to the plate, sense the plate and retract to the pierce height.

-Specifies the time delay from the start of the Laser Tool until motion is enabled.
+Specifies the time delay for cutting gas purge before start of the laser cut motion is enabled.